Frenchiefellow/MusicNet-Early/README.md

 <ul>
 <li>Chris (Owner of repo): Working on the front-end of the project.
 Everything you currently see on this repo was done by me. </li>
 <li>Ted: Database Testing and Optimization, as well as Documentation.
 WIll help with the frontend when DB is set.</li>
-<li>Piers: Database Parsing, Creation, Maintence, and Optimization.
+<li>Piers: Database Parsing, Creation, Maintenance, and Optimization.
 Will help on frontend when DB is set.</li>
 </ul>

 <h1>INFO:</h1>